 The Hezbollah leader, Hassan Nasrallah, formally announced that the group was fighting alongside the Syrian army last May, when his forces played a crucial role in expelling rebels from Qusayr, just across the Lebanese border.
 Since then, five suicide bombings have hit Dahiyeh, a Hezbollah stronghold in Beirut's southern suburbs.

-The war in Syria is spilling dangerously over the border Several of the attacks, including Hermel's suicide bomb, have been claimed by Jabhat al-Nusra, an affiliate of al Qa'ida that began operating in Lebanon towards the end of last year.
+Several of the attacks, including Hermel's suicide bomb, have been claimed by Jabhat al-Nusra, an affiliate of al Qa'ida that began operating in Lebanon towards the end of last year.
 Last Sunday, the group released a statement on Twitter telling fellow Sunni's to stay out of Hezbollah areas.
 "Iran's party [Hezbollah] and all its bases and bastions are legitimate targets for us, wherever they are," the group said.

 Hezbollah has always argued that it entered Syria to prevent Islamist elements from reaching Lebanon.
 But far from being a deterrent, the increased violence has made Hermel residents happy that Hezbollah has entered the fray.
 Doctor Hussein, a local anaesthetist who treated a number of victims of the Hermel blast, was initially against Hezbollah's involvement in Syria.
 But he has since reconsidered.
 "Imagine what would happen here if Hezbollah didn't enter the conflict," he said.